alexsto03ckel/AI-Licence-Plate-Detection/README.md

 ✅ RFID Match Validation
 ✅ Real-Time Monitoring Dashboard using FastAPI and Streamlit ✅ Discount Eligibility Rules
-✅ Integration with MongoDB
+✅ Integration with MongoDB for detected incidents.
-✅ Exportable logs for auditing

 ---